kien5436/You-Dont-Know-JS/up & going/ch1.md

 two();		// 2
 ```

 Also, a scope can be nested inside another scope, just like if a clown at a birthday party blows up one balloon inside another balloon.
-If one scope is nested inside another, code inside the innermost scope can access variables from either scope.
+If one scope is nested inside another, mã inside the innermost scope can access variables from either scope.

 Consider: